UWSEDS-aut17/groupby/docs/data.md

 - SnapChat.com

 ## Evaluation

-Evaluation.
-The core part of this section is a table that analyzes the choice of data.
-The columns of the table are data sets described in the "Data" section.
-The rows are requirements of the data based on the questions you want to answer.
-You should complete the cells in the table.

 | Dataset | Structure | Activities | Timestamp |
 | --- | --- | --- | --- |